Best Ping Pong Paddles of 2023: Our Favorites

 Parts of Rubber

-There are two general parts of the rubber.
+There are two general parts of the table tennis racket rubber coating.
 One is the outer portion, the rubber itself, and the other one is a sponge used between the rubber and the blade.
-The thickness of the sponge varies from 1.2mm to 2.5mm.
+The sponge thickness varies from 1.2mm to 2.5mm.
 The thinner the sponge is, the more control you have but less spin and speed you can generate and vice versa.

 On top of the sponge comes the actual rubber.
-There are lots of different types of rubber that are used, and they have different purposes for different playing styles.
+There are lots of different types of table tennis racket rubbers that are used, and they have different purposes for different playing styles.
 We take a look at all of these types and help you decide the ideal one for you!

 Types of Rubber

-The official rules state that you can use two types of rubbers on either side of your racket.
+The official rules state that you can use two types of ping pong paddle rubbers on either side of your racket.
 The colors chosen for these two sides are black and red.
 The spin after contact is majorly dependent on the type of rubber being used.

 Ordinary Pimpled Rubber (Pips Out)

-This is the most commonly used rubber.
-It has “pips” facing the ball.
+This is the most commonly used table tennis racket rubber.
+It has “pips” facing the ping pong balls.

 Sandwich Rubber (Pips In)